First Two Weeks

 Phase Two: Post-Residential

 The twelve months following graduation are referred to as the Post-Residential phase.
 During the residential phase, the Post-Residential Staff, which includes the Placement Coordinator and RPM Assistants, will work with the Cadets preparing them for their return to the community.
 They will train and match Mentors to Cadets, and Cadets will participate in Mentee training classes.
 Service to Community Projects, Resume Writing, Interviewing Skills, Career Day and Military Day are just a few of the events that help round out the Program.
-Participation in community parades and a trip to our make the experience complete.
+Participation in community parades and a trip make the experience complete.